BBC West Midlands: Division of the Region

 The result was the radical shakeup that took place following the publication of the Broadcasting in the Seventies report in 1969.
 The eastern part of the region was reborn as the Norwich-based BBC East, with both it and the smaller remaining BBC Midlands focussing entirely on regional television (primarily regional news) and local radio.
 Regional radio ceased almost entirely (save for regional opt-outs on Radio 4 until 1980), and all television and radio production for national networks was transferred to the separate BBC Birmingham network production centre.

 The cost of television production technology decreased throughout the 1980s and 1990s and this had several effects on the BBC in the Midlands.
 Smaller, more local channels became viable.
 The BBC's Midlands coverage had long been accused of being excessively Birmingham-centric, and in 1991, television broadcasting from the Waltham transmitting station and the BBC Radio Leicester, BBC Radio Nottingham and BBC Radio Derby radio stations were given over to a new Nottingham-based BBC East Midlands.

-A more radical move in this direction took place in 2006 when the West Midlands Region piloted the BBC's Local TV initiative, with television news programmes produced for six local areas, all much smaller than the traditional TV regions, and in the case of Birmingham and the Black Country, even smaller than those covered by local radio stations.
+A more radical move in this direction took place in 2006 when the BBC Midlands Region piloted the BBC's Local TV initiative, with television news programmes produced for six local areas, all much smaller than the traditional TV regions, and in the case of Birmingham and the Black Country, even smaller than those covered by local radio stations.
 This programming was broadcast on digital television and over the internet only.
 The experiment came to an end as planned in September 2006 and has not been repeated since.

 On the 15 January 2021, BBC Radio launched a new temporary station called BBC Radio Wolverhampton.